bouncmpe/labs344/tutorials/fibonacci/README.md

 whisper> step
 #2 0 00010098 04428293 r 05         000110d8  addi     x5, x5, 68
 ```

 Besides advancing the simulation one by one, we can also use `step N` command to advance it by `N` steps.
 Moreover, we can simulate the program until reaching a particular instruction using `until <ADDR>` command.
 The `ADDR` is the address of the desired instruction.
-Let's simulate until the end of the initialization phase of our `fibonacci.elf` program by typing `until 0x100b4` where `0x100b4` is the address of `LOOP`:
+Let's simulate until the end of the initialization phase of our `fibonacci.elf` program by typing `until 0x100b4` where `0x100b4` is the address of the label `LOOP`:

 ```
 whisper> until 0x100b4